Desolation Sound & Toba Inlet Sea Kayak Expeditions

 Our 6-Day ‘Desolation & Redonda Islands’ loop expedition starts and ends with guests launching and landing at our Okeover Inlet launch site in Penrose Bay.
 This trip typically aims to circumnavigate West Redonda Island, spending the first and last nights in Desolation Sound itself with plenty of time to explore the more remote Lewis, Pryce and Waddington Channels.

-Our 7-Day ‘Epic Toba Inlet and Waterfalls’ one-way expedition launches from our Okeover Inlet base and paddles progressively deeper and deeper into the immense coastal mountains.
+Our 7-Day ‘Epic Toba Inlet and Waterfalls’ one-way expedition launches from our Okeover Inlet base and paddles progressively deeper into the immense coastal mountains.
 Groups will spend a couple of nights in Desolation Sound before departing north up spectacular Homfray Channel, and aim to spend 3 full days exploring the channels and inlets of the Coast Mountains, with unbelievably turquoise waters, cascading waterfalls, and sheer mountain landscapes.
 On the final day, guests and guides (and equipment) are picked up by a local water taxi and returned to our Okeover Inlet base.

 Both of these amazing adventures offer unique perspectives of this fascinating and memorable part of the British Columbia coast, and complement each other for those that wish to return year after year.